khirvy019/smart-bch-examples-js/README.md

-    send            - send bch to another wallet send-token      - send a sep20 token to another wallet txs             - Show latest transactions of the wallet including SEP20 transactions
+    send            - send bch to another wallet send-token      - send a sep20 token to another wallet txs             - Show latest transactions of the wallet including SEP20 transactions listen          - Runs a listener that watches for transaction of an address.
+Also listens to listed tokens

 Check node <command> --help for more info
 ```